IqramZargar/DetectronV8/README.md

 🤝 Contributing

 Pull requests are welcome!
-If you find bugs or have suggestions, open an issue.
+If you find bugs or have suggestions, please open an issue.

 📄 License